IIP-Design/lab-notes/README.md

 Lab Notes is the default theme for all [GPA/LAB](https://github.com/iip-design) documentation pages.
 It is an extensible markdown-driven Jekyll theme intended for use with GitHub Pages.
 It has built-in syntax highlighting and three layout options (default, page, and post).
 Additionally, the theme provides optional widgets for GitHub download links and navigation.

-For full documenation or to see Lab Notes in action, take a look at our [docs page](https://iip-design.github.io/lab-notes/).
+For full documentation or to see Lab Notes in action, take a look at our [docs page](https://iip-design.github.io/lab-notes/).

 ## Installation